IntelligentSoftwareSystems/Galois/libpangolin/README.md

 for more details.

 [1] Xuhao Chen, Roshan Dathathri, Gurbinder Gill, Keshav Pingali,
-Pangolin: An Efficient and Flexible Graph Pattern Mining System on CPU and GPU, arXiv:1911.06969 [2] Bliss: A tool for computing automorphism groups and canonical labelings of graphs. http://www.tcs.hut.fi/Software/bliss/, 2017.
+Pangolin: An Efficient and Flexible Graph Pattern Mining System on CPU and GPU, VLDB 2020 [2] Bliss: A tool for computing automorphism groups and canonical labelings of graphs. http://www.tcs.hut.fi/Software/bliss/, 2017.
 [3] Tommi Junttila and Petteri Kaski.
 2007.
 Engineering an efficient